PierreGrognet/ChIPseq_Workshop/LibPrep.md

 | 100ng - 5ng    |   10-fold (1:10)  |   1.5µM                        |
 | less than 5ng  |   25-fold (1:25)  |   0.6µM                        |

-_NB: The "NEBNext Adaptor for Illumina" is in the Multiplex Oligo kit (7335S et 7500S)_
+_NB: The "NEBNext Adaptor for Illumina" is provided in the Multiplex Oligo kit (7335S et 7500S)_

 2. Mix the 🔴(red) NEBNext Ultra II Ligation Master Mix by pipetting up and down several times